 Over the years, we've featured beautiful and eclectic abodes on the pages of Selvedge Magazine, many of them homes to designers and makers.
 We take a look back at some of our favourites...

-In a recent issue, 87 Folk Art we visited Judith Espinar, the co-founder of Santa Fe International Folk Market, our partner for the 2020 Selvedge World Fair.
-She's an avid collector of all things folk art, and you could spend hours perusing her home and still find something new to look at.
+In a recent issue, 87 Folk Art we visited Judith Espinar, the co-founder of Santa Fe International Folk Market, She's an avid collector of all things folk art, and you could spend hours perusing her home and still find something new to look at.
 She has over a thousand pieces, dominated by ceramics and textiles.

 Judith uses the pieces in her collection on a daily basis, both galleryworthy and the more humble items.
 She's been collecting folk art since her 20's.
 Alongside textiles and ceramics she also collects New Mexico devotional art mostly bultos (religious figures) and retablos (paintings depicting religious teams).